Worship at Home for the second sunday of Lent

 PRAYERS OF INTERCESSION

 Let us pray for God's people in every land, especially those places where there is strife and injustice.
-We pray for a cease to the invasion of Ukraine, that peace will be established.
+We pray for a cease to the invasion of Ukraine, that a just peace will be established.

 Let us pray for all bishops and synods, especially pray for Sarah and for Lusa our Bishops.
 We pray for the church in Ukraine as they support the victims and the church in Russia that they would speak truth to power.
 We pray for the church in the Holy Land that they would build bridges.